 History of Quincy Bioscience

 The main focus of Quincy is the discovery, development and commercialization of novel technologies to support cognitive function and other normal health challenges associated with aging.
-Clinical data on Prevagen has demonstrated a strong relationship with improvements in quantitative measures on cognitive function, specifically verbal learning in a double-blind and placebo-controlled human clinical trials.
+A double-blind and placebo-controlled human clinical trial demonstrated a strong relationship with improvements in quantitative measures on cognitive function in subgroups with normal cognitive aging or mild impairment.
 This trial and other research on apoaequorin have been published in peer-reviewed journals and presented at various international neuroscience conferences.

 Quincy Bioscience’s first headquarters building was located in the University Research Park in Madison, Wisconsin, in the fall of 2004.
 Simultaneously, a partnership was formed with the laboratory of Dr. James R. Moyer, Jr. of the University of Wisconsin at Milwaukee.
 Dr. Moyer is a leading expert in the field of memory and cognitive function.